socar-esther/socar-esther.github.io/1-dataset-submission.md

 ---

 # Dataset Access
-To download the dataset, please fill in the consent form.
 Please read the [Form](https://forms.gle/DMGPiHZhNHYzCxhP8) carefully and fill in the required information if you agree.
-The dataset download URL will be provided if you finish filling out the form.
+The dataset download URL will be provided if you complete the form.
+The structure of the dataset is illustrated below.

 ```
 Train